Port of Dover: Insulate Britain says it has blocked port

 It comes after protesters brought chaos on the M25 motorway five times in the past fortnight.

-The protest also follows a court ruling won by the government warned climate change protesters that they could be jailed if they continued their campaign of blocking the M25.
+The protest also follows a court ruling won by the government which warned climate change protesters that they could be jailed if they continued their campaign of blocking the M25.

 More than 200 campaigners forced the closure of the motorway in parts of Essex, Hertfordshire and Kent on 13 September.